srtoner/SI699_Demo/README.md

-# About this project workflow:
+# About this demo workflow:

 ## XML parsing and manipulation
 Change dataLoader.py line 42 to your dataset.